 Introduces the OpenStack services and their components.

-volumes, shares, stacks, and databases.
+Also guides you through tasks like managing images, roles, instances, flavors, volumes, shares, quotas, host aggregates, and viewing cloud resources.
 To complete these tasks, use either the graphical Web interface (OpenStack Dashboard, code name

 horizon

-) or the OpenStack command line clients.
+) or the OpenStack command line clients.- User Guide

 A supplement to the SUSE OpenStack Cloud Crowbar Administrator Guide and SUSE OpenStack Cloud Crowbar User Guide.
 It contains additional information for admins and end users that is specific to SUSE OpenStack Cloud Crowbar.